Dark Psychology and Manipulation: Wall Street’s Favourite Game—You’re Just the Pawn

 V. The Pin and the Pain

-Here’s where the gloves come off.
+This is where the masks come off.

 VI.
 Cultural Conditioning: The Hidden Algorithm